c410-f3r/lucia/CONTRIBUTING.md

 # Adding a new API

-Simply put, the only necessary thing to create an endpoint is implementing the `Request` trait.
+Simply put, the only necessary thing to create an endpoint is implementing the `Package` trait.
 However, this project expects more from an API definition.

 ## Location